belgianmobileid/doc/authentication.md

 First, you will need to create a button to allow your users to authenticate with itsme®.
 Check the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.

-Upon clicking this button, we will open a modal view which contains a field that needs to be filled by the end user with its phone number.
+Upon clicking this button, itsme® will open a modal view which contains a field that needs to be filled by the end user with its phone number.
 Note that mobile web users will skip the phone number step, as they use the itsme® mobile app directly to authenticate.

 ## Authentication